xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

    * mechanism summarized in PhiProfile or analogous descriptors,
    * primordial spectra mapped into P_s and P_t summaries.

-2. For each model in Family F1 and F2, encode states `m_F1_model` and `m_F2_model` in the same way.
+2. For each model in Family F1 and F2, encode states `m_F1_model` and `m_F2_model` in the same way, using the same encoding pipeline and norms.

 3. Compute DeltaS_IC, DeltaS_INFL, DeltaS_DATA, and Tension_INFL for all model states.

 4. Compare the distributions of Tension_INFL across the three families.

-5. Test robustness by varying encoding details within a preset admissible class (for example different but equivalent feature parameterizations of spectra) without changing the physical content of the models.
+5. Test robustness by varying encoding details only within the predeclared admissible variants of Section 3.3 (for example different but equivalent feature parameterizations of spectra), without changing the physical content of the models or tuning to the observed tension outcomes.

 *Metrics:*

 * Mean and variance of Tension_INFL for Family T, F1, and F2.
 * Separation between families in tension space, for example by differences in mean values or other simple separation measures.
-* Sensitivity of the separation to allowed variations in encoding parameters.
+* Sensitivity of the separation to allowed variations in encoding parameters within the admissible class.

 *Falsification conditions:*

+The encoding of Q043 is considered misaligned and rejected at the effective layer if, across admissible variants in Section 3.3:

-* If the encoding systematically assigns lower or comparable Tension_INFL to clearly fine-tuned or non-inflation alternatives (F1, F2) than to well-behaved inflation-like models (T), the encoding is considered misaligned with the intended consistency_tension and rejected.
+1. The encoding systematically assigns lower or comparable Tension_INFL to clearly fine-tuned or non-inflation alternatives (F1, F2) than to well-behaved inflation-like models (T), without clear justification in the structure of the summaries; or
-* If small encoding changes erase the tension separation between the families without clear physical justification, the encoding is considered too fragile and rejected.
+2. Small encoding changes within the admissible class erase the tension separation between the families without clear physical justification.

+In such cases, the Q043 encoding fails as a useful consistency_tension tool, even though the underlying physical questions about inflation remain open.

 *Semantics implementation note:*
 All model summaries are treated under the same continuous-field semantics as specified in the metadata; the experiment does not introduce any additional semantic mode.